 Selling direct from your own website or at events or even from the trunk of your car is another way to distribute.
 There are a lot of tools that will help you sell books on your own website by embedding a widget.
 Check out Gumroad, Leanpub, and Patreon to get familiar with the kinds of things you can do.

 My go-to list of print book and ebook distributors

 Here’s a summary of the companies I most often recommend to authors who have professionally produced a book and need distribution to the ebook and print book retailers.
 There are lots more in the Consumer's Guide.

-I like Draft2Digital, also an ebook aggregator, which reaches Amazon Kindle, B&N Nook, Kobo, Apple iBooks, Scribd, Inktera, Tolino, and 24Symbols.
-They have an automatic book formatting tool on their site and great customer service.
-Like most vendors, Smashwords, they keep 10% of the sales price.
+They offer an automatic book formatting tool on their site and great customer service.
+Like most vendors, they keep 10% of the sales price.

 Other Interesting Options

-Publish Drive and StreetLib are proud of their global reach, Scribl has some interesting marketing features, and Type & Tell in the UK and Sweden may be of interest if you live and work in those countries.
-Find reviews of these services in the free consumer's guide when you sign up for my Author Friendly email news.
+Publish Drive and StreetLib are proud of their global reach and Scribl has some interesting marketing features.
+Find reviews of these services in the free consumer's guide when you sign up for my Free Publishing Toolkit.

 Educating yourself on the possibilities can cause a headache, I know.
 So here's where I provide the distribution scenarios I recommend most for self-publishers.